Mpox Information and Resources

-- You are a gay, bisexual, or other man who has sex with men or a transgender, nonbinary, or gender-diverse person who in the past 6 months has had any of the following:
+- Are gay, bisexual, or other same-gender loving man who has sex with men or are transgender, gender non-binary, or gender-diverse.

 Eligible individuals can schedule a mpox vaccination appointment with DCHD by calling 630-682-7400.

-If you have received a mpox vaccine through DCHD, please fill out this mpox vaccine feedback survey.
+If you have received a mpox vaccine through DCHD, please fill out this clinic survey.

 Effective January 25, 2023, DCHD will suspend monthly updates on mpox unless new case/contact activity is reported.